-The MMformer uses datasets for automatic feature extraction and employs meta-learning during training to identify key sequence segments for predicting temporal patterns.
+This subsection details our research methodology workflow.
+MMformer automates feature extraction from the dataset.
+During training, it employs meta-learning to learn sub-task-specific features.
+Subsequently, an outer loop updates shared parameters to identify and predict MTS feature patterns, as illustrated in Fig.\ref{fig2}.

-Initially, the MTS data undergoes preprocessing.
-Subsequently, The MMformer uses a sliding-window function to segment each city’s time series into input sequences and subsequent prediction targets, effectively creating additional subsets from the original MTS data, allowing the model to capture diverse patterns and enhance robustness and generalization.
+The novelty of MMformer in workflow lies in the synergistic integration of key components, particularly in addressing the adaptability and generalization challenges inherent in complex multi-regional MTS prediction.
+Initially, MMformer processes the raw MTS data using a sliding-window approach to create input sequences and prediction targets, effectively generating subsets from the original data.
+The strategy enables the model to capture diverse temporal patterns, enhancing robustness and generalization capabilities.